 If the manager has had advance notice of the employee's date of return they should be prepared in advance to welcome the employee back.
 (If the employee returns to work and the manager believes the employee is not yet fit to do the job then it may be necessary for the manager to send the employee home on full pay until an opinion from Occupational Health can be obtained.
-The return to work meeting gives the opportunity to let the employee know that their contribution has been missed, and provide them with an update on what has happened during their absence.
+The return to work meeting gives the opportunity to update the employee on what has happened during their absence.